PRP for hair loss treatment

-Supplements containing iron will increase hair growth.
+Supplements containing iron will increase hair growth

-Supplements containing biotin will increase hair growth.
+Supplements containing biotin will increase hair growth

 Many patients believe that biotin supplementation may promote hair growth and decrease hair loss.
 Evidence suggests that biotin is most effective for treating hair loss in the setting of biotin deficiency, which causes alopecia, brittle nails, and dermatitis.
 Studies have also shown that biotin supplementation may be helpful in specific hair loss conditions.
-There are few disadvantages to using biotin supplementation to treat hair loss given that biotin is a safe, water-soluble vitamin with no reported overdose syndrome and is also relatively inexpensive.
+There are a few disadvantages to using biotin supplementation to treat hair loss given that biotin is a safe, water-soluble vitamin with no reported overdose syndrome and is also relatively inexpensive.

-Patented hair-loss supplements will increase hair growth.
+Patented hair-loss supplements will increase hair growth

 Natural Topical Treatments